robolyst/osquant/content/papers/how-to-get-100-years-of-bond-prices/index.md

 As before, we will estimate a maturity of 25 years (\\(T = 25\\)), a coupon frequency of twice a year (\\(p = 2\\)) and the data is monthly \\(f = 12\\).

-Overlaying our valulation estimates so far we get:
+Overlaying our valuation estimates so far we get:

 ![Index estimated from monthly yields](images/indexes.svg)

-Even though [LTGOVTBD](https://fred.stlouisfed.org/series/LTGOVTBD) is not a perfect estimate, it is extremely close!
+Even though [LTGOVTBD](https://fred.stlouisfed.org/series/LTGOVTBD) is not a perfect estimate, it is extremely close.

 # Putting it all together